m-rousse/m-rousse.github.io/projects/bluepi.md

 So I tought of a system to control my RasPi and set it in the different modes I need using my smartphone and bluetooth.

 Look at the repo : [BluePi](https://git.rousse.me/mrousse/BluePi)

+The modes I want to have :

+- Ethernet to Wi-Fi // With routing capabilities
+- Wi-Fi to Ethernet // With routing capabilities
+- Router (DHCP, routing, with a webinterface or displays leases on the smartphone)
+- PXE Boot server